FREQUENTLY ASKED QUESTIONS

 13. How large is Alvin Independent School District?

-The district has a total of three high schools, one college and career academy, one academic alternative school, one behavior alternative school, seven junior high schools and nineteen elementary schools with Jackie Doucet Caffey Junior High School and Iowa Colony High School slated to open in 2021 and 2022, respectively.
+The district has a total of three high schools, one college and career academy, one academic alternative school, one behavior alternative school, eight junior high schools and nineteen elementary schools, with Iowa Colony High School slated to open in 2022.

 As a growing district, planning, construction and the opening of new campuses is likely to continue for the next several years.
 Demographers project that Alvin ISD will eventually have a total of six high school campuses.